 And I can't stand it when people don't.

 Which ultimately means I'm using people to make myself feel better.
 When people like me, I feel good about myself.
 When people don't like me, I feel bad.

 However, the older I get, and the more secure I become in who I am, the less I turn to outside sources of happiness, love, and validation.
 Which includes looking at sex as a way to feel validated, sexy, and attractive.

 I know this to be true, and yet I still fall into the trap of looking outwardly for love now and then.

 Sometimes it comes out in seeking validation through sex, like you.
 Other times it'll be through dating apps.
 The more I match, the better I feel.

 But it's always a temporary fix, and a weak one at that.

-Because the solution to self love is never to seek it from an outside source.
-Self love comes from within.
+The solution to self-love is never to seek it from an outside source.
+Self-love comes from within.

 How Can You Make Yourself Feel More Attractive?